French men not producing as much sperm

 Centola, who wasn't involved with the new research, told Reuters Health she had also found similar results in a group of young sperm donors from Boston in the United States.

-Over the 16-year period, the researchers found there was about a 2 percent annual decrease in the number of sperm in one millilitre of the average man's semen.
+Over the 16-year period, the researchers found there was about a 2 percent annual decrease in the number of sperm in one milliliter of the average man's semen.

 "One would look at that and say it's not all that much.
 It isn't, but if it's occurring on a yearly basis it can add up," said Centola.
 "Clearly if this type of decrease continues, we're going to find that we're going to have young men that have low sperm counts," she said.